bobleesj/github-pages-with-docker/_posts/2024-07-08-thoughts-ideas.md

 Regrettably, practice demands time and stamina.
 In Fall 2023, I enrolled in a course on Phonons.
 One practice problem asked to analytically express the expected position of an anharmonic oscillator from the hamiltonian.
-It was agonizing.
 My initial attempt had 3-4 pages of unorganized derivations.
 A mistake early on could necessitate redoing the entire set of derivations.
 Once I understood the overall scheme, I refused to engage in another practice run.
 Each practice run was associated with physical pain.

 I paused.
 I had to minimize the physical labor, time, and potential areas for mistakes.
 I stared at my written work.
 I used my index fingers to locate